-The contract commitments mainly involve rental payable by the Group in respect of the processing facilities and parking lots under non-cancellable operating leases.
-As at 31 March 2019, the Group's operating lease commitments were approximately HK\$872,000 (31 March 2018: HK\$1,341,000).
+Contractual commitments mainly involve rental payable by the Group in respect of the processing facilities and parking lots under non-cancellable leases.
+From 1 April 2019, the Group recognised right-of-use assets for these leases, except for short-term leases and low-value leases.
+As at 31 March 2020, the Group's lease commitments were approximately HK\$102,000 (31 March 2019: HK\$872,000).